KTH/evolene/README.md

 Add this to a Github Action workflow `.github/workflows`.
 That is it.

-If you have secret environment variables somewhere in your process add them to key=value in `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS`.
+If you have secret environment variables somewhere in your process (like tests) add them in `/ Settings / Secrets / Repository secrets / EVOLENE_TEST_SECRETS` as key=value pairs.

 ```yaml
 name: Evolene CI